 There is a large percentage of the population who fail to digest milk properly.

-Therefore no matter how healthy the food is, if your body rejects to digest, it’s of no use rather becomes unsafe for you.
+Therefore no matter how healthy the food is, if your body rejects to digest it, it’s of no use rather becomes unsafe for you.

 Why does your body fail to process milk?